aubreypwd/wordpress-themereview-vvv/readme.md

 1. Clone this branch of this repo into the `www` directory of your Vagrant as `www/theme-review`
 2. If your Vagrant is running, from the Vagrant directory run `vagrant halt`
 3. Followed by `vagrant up --provision`.
 Perhaps a cup of tea or coffee now?
-The provisioning may take a while.
+The provisioning may take a while

 Then you can visit [http://themereview.wordpress.dev](http://themereview.wordpress.dev) to start developing or reviewing themes.